- What is BitLocker?

-- At this screen, enter the first 8 digits of "Password ID" from the screen above from your computer:
+- At this screen, enter the first 8 digits of "Recovery Key ID" from the screen above from your computer:

 - Finally, enter the 48-digit code into the recovery screen on your computer.

 A. U.S. federal regulations control the export of "encryption commodities, software and technology" (see Code of Federal Regulations, Title 15, Section 740.17).
-There are, however, license exceptions that allow you to take encrypted laptops with them, provided that they return within the year and "retain effective control and ownership."
+There are, however, license exceptions that allow taking encrypted laptops, provided that the traveler returns within the year and "retains effective control and ownership."
 This coverage is global except for a handful embargoed and sanctioned countries designated by the U.S. government.
 Travel to any of these countries requires that you remove any encryption technology from your laptop before entering it.

-In addition, since laws can change at any time and some countries ban or severely regulate the use of encryption, you should check country-specific information before traveling with an encrypted laptop.
-Following is a partial list of those countries.
-Check the U.S. State Department website before traveling to verify that the information is still current.
+In addition, since laws can change at any time and some countries ban or severely regulate the use of encryption, you should consult country-specific information before traveling with an encrypted laptop to verify that your information is still current.
 In addition, any faculty, post-docs, graduate students and PI's should check-in with OVPR, read its International Travel page as well as that of the Office of Insurance and Purchasing Services , and contact the Director of Information Technology Security before travelling overseas.